lwriedt/lwriedt.github.io/AI_Definition.md

 Cognitive Computing is used for AI systems that attempts to mimic human behavior.
 To some extent it looks and feels like interacting with another human.

-- Natrual Language Processing is when systems can process human language directly, and do require any special IT code.
+- Natural Language Processing is when systems can process human language directly, and do require any special IT code.
 - Text or Speech is how we interact with the systems.
 You can talk with it either by typing text using a chat function, or by speaking with it. ("Hi Google, where is the nearest pizza restaurant?")
 - Chatbots are systems you can have a discussion with in natural language. ("What are the dangers of using AI in public administration?")
-- Artifical image or video are systems that can generate photos or video sequences based on input in natural lanaguage. ("Give me a picture of a zebra in pyamas on the moon!").
+- Artificial image or video are systems that can generate photos or video sequences based on input in natural lanaguage. ("Give me a picture of a zebra in pyamas on the moon!").

 Cognitive Computing is about making the human-machine interface as natural, fluent and intuitive as possible, and requires AI technology to function.

 ## Technologies

-There are a number of technologies and algoritms available for building AI systems.
+There are a number of technologies and algorithms available for building AI systems.
 They have different attributes and are selected according to the target use case.

 ### Supervised